Eritrean People's Liberation Front: 1970s

 The First Congress of the EPLF occurred in January 1977 and formally set out the policies of this new organization.
-At this first meeting a Secretary-General and Assistant Secretary-General were elected and a program adopted.
+At this first meeting Romodan Mohammed Nur was elected Secretary-General and Isaias as Assistant Secretary-General.
 This program specifically targeted a liberalization of women's rights as well as a broad educational policy for maintaining every language and improving literacy.
 It was also set out that the boundaries of an Eritrean state would be based on the colonial treaties of Italy.